frabulous/ProjectArakne/README.md

 The Arriving algorithm is similar to Seek, but it includes the concept of slowing down as the agent approaches the target.
 It calculates the distance between the agent and the target, and if this distance is less than a certain threshold, the agent's speed is scaled down proportionally to the distance.
 This creates a smooth slowing down effect as the agent approaches the target.

-Our custom script has several public variables that can be set in the Unity editor:
+Our custom script **MoveAgent** has several public variables that can be set in the Unity editor:

-- *moveSpeed*: the maximum speed at which the spider should move towards its target
+- *moveSpeed*: the maximum speed at which the agent should move towards its target
-- *target*: the Transform of the object that the spider should move towards
+- *target*: the Transform that the agent should move towards
-- *slowDistance*: the distance at which the spider should start slowing down towards its target
+- *slowDistance*: the distance at which the agent should start slowing down towards its target
-- *stopDistance*: the distance at which the spider should stop moving towards its target
+- *stopDistance*: the distance at which the agent should stop moving towards its target

 The script also has a private variable, *currentSpeed*, which stores the current speed of the agent.
 Additionally, the boolean *isBlocked* is a flag controlled by ArakneAI and it is used to prevent the spider from moving when facing an insurmountable obstacle.